 The Humanities Project is Arlington Public Schools’ (APS) artist-in-the-schools program.
 The Humanities Project places artists for assemblies, workshops and residencies throughout the year in each school.
 Programs include the Performing Arts, Heritage Arts, Visual Arts, and Literary Arts.

 If you have a program, workshop and/or performance that you feel would benefit the students and/or teachers in Arlington, the Humanities Project encourages you to apply.
-Beginning in 2015 only online applications will be accepted.
+Only online applications will be accepted.

 - Performing Arts – Programs make excellent assemblies and are often extended into workshops and sometimes residencies.